Links on Android Authority may earn us a commission. Learn more.

 What is Venmo?

-Venmo is an app for Android and iOS that enables quick and simple transfers between private individuals.
-It’s primarily for use between friends, and it’s typically marketed as a way to split bills, reimburse friends for cab rides, or pay roommates for your half of the rent.
+Venmo is an app for Android and iOS that enables quick and simple money transfers between individuals.
+It’s primarily for use between family and friends, and often marketed as a way to split bills, reimburse friends for cab rides, or pay roommates for your half of the rent.
 Like PayPal, Venmo hooks up to your bank account or debit/credit card, although there is an in-app balance as well.

 What makes Venmo unique is its focus on social interactions.
 Each payment has a message attached that’s publicly — or privately — published with the dollar amount removed.
 This works much like other social media feeds like Twitter or Facebook.

 Additionally, Venmo added support for cryptocurrency early in 2021.
 It’s quick and easy to buy and sell four different cryptocurrencies: Bitcoin, Bitcoin Cash, Ethereum, and Litecoin.
-There are also guides and tutorials for those new to the crypto-craze.
+There are guides and tutorials for those new to the crypto-craze, but be cautious — it’s as easy to lose money as make it.

 Who owns Venmo?